Achieve the nose you’ve always wanted with a leading London clinic – invest in yourself.

 You’ll benefit from VIP treatment, luxurious facilities and a bespoke service.
 Your comfort and outstanding rhinoplasty results are our priority.

 What is rhinoplasty?

-Rhinoplasty ‘Nose reshaping’ is a surgical procedure that can define, reshape and restructure the nose.
-It is one of the most popular facial cosmetic surgeries and is often referred to as a ‘nose job’.
+Rhinoplasty ‘nose reshaping’ is a surgical procedure that can define, reshape and restructure the nose.
+It is one of the most popular facial cosmetic surgeries and is often known as a ‘nose job’.

-Rhinoplasty can create a more symmetrical and proportional nose to complement the overall facial aesthetics of the patient but can also serve to correct breathing impairments and repair the effects of trauma, such as a broken nose.
+Rhinoplasty can create a more symmetrical and proportional nose to complement your overall facial aesthetics.
+But it can also serve to correct breathing impairments and repair the effects of trauma, such as a broken nose.

 FAQs for Nose Reshaping Surgery (Rhinoplasty)

 A consultation will determine whether a nose reshaping is suitable for you.
 This will be based on a variety of factors; you will be asked about your general medical history.
 Questions will include focus on your general medical history and any previous nasal surgery or injury.

 If the nose reshaping you require is corrective surgery as a result of a previous Rhinoplasty it is important to wait at least 1 year before any further surgery is attempted.